-- A cold-cathode lamp contains a pair of cathodes.
+- A cold-cathode lamp usually contains a pair of cathodes parallel to one another.
 The cathodes are not heated in order to excite the electrons.
 A high voltage potential is needed to ionize the gas in the tube and to cause current flow in an ambient temperature.
 Cold-cathode lamps offer instant starting, and life is not as affected by on/off cycles.
-Cold-cathode UV lamps provide less UV-C output than hot-cathode UV lamps, but consume less energy and can potentially last several thousand hours longer, thus requiring less maintenance. - A hot-cathode lamp emits electrons through thermo-ionic emission.
-The electrodes consist of electrical filaments coated with a special material that lowers the emission potential.
+Cold-cathode UV lamps provide less UV-C output than hot-cathode UV lamps, but consume less energy and can potentially last several thousand hours longer, thus requiring less maintenance. - A hot cathode emits electrons through thermo-ionic emission.
+The electrode consists of an electrical filament coated with a special material that lowers the emission potential.
 The electrodes are heated by current before starting the discharge and, once started, the discharge current itself can maintain the heat.
-Hot-cathode lamps typically allow much higher power densities than cold-cathode lamps, and thus generate much more UV-C intensity.
-Though more efficient, hot-cathode lamps are sensitive to on/off cycles.
+Hot-cathode lamps typically allow much higher power densities than coldcathode lamps, and thus generate much more UV-C intensity.

-The outer envelope of UV-C lamps is made of special UV-transmitting glass or quartz.
+The outer envelope of UV-C lamps is made of special UVtransmitting glass or quartz.
 Special wires are sealed into this envelope to allow transmission of electrical energy to the electrodes, in a fashion similar to fluorescent lamps.